meshtastic/firmware/docs/sw-design.md

 From lower to higher power consumption.

 * Super-deep-sleep (SDS) - everything is off, CPU, radio, bluetooth, GPS.
-Only wakes due to timer or button press
+Only wakes due to timer or button press.
+We enter this mode only after no radio comms for a few hours, used to put the device into what is effectively "off" mode.
   onEntry: setBluetoothOn(false), call doDeepSleep
   onExit: (standard bootup code, starts in DARK)